 If you are not short on time, get to Agia Roumeli from Sougia by boat and trek the biggest and most beautiful canyon of the island - Samaria Gorge for a day.
 There is also a smaller, less famous but not less beautiful gorge near Sougia - Agia Irini.
 If you don´t have an extra day to spend for trekking, a short walk in Agia Irini might be a good alternative.

 Back in Sougia, take a ferry to Hora Sfakiaon - this time with your car.
 Shipping a car with the ferry is not expensive.
 This little town would charm you with its tiny chapels by the sea.

 From Hora Sfakiaon, you may do a great day trip to Loutro.
-You may have seen pictures of a small white and blue town nestling under a cliff – it`s Loutro.
+You may have seen pictures this a small white and blue town nestling under a cliff.
 But it is better to see it with your own eyes.
-Loutro has a number of small and cosy hotels and hence is also a great place to spend a night at.
+Loutro has a number of small and cozy hotels and hence is also a great place to spend a night at.

 On the way from Hora Sfakiaon to Loutro, you reach one of my favourite spots in Crete: the picturesque ruins of Araden Church. you may spend hours here enjoying the peace and the quietness of this historic place with only goats as companions.